StefanJohnsen/pyOBJParser/README.md

 geometry: mat_8, color: rgb(0.2, 0.2, 0.6), faces : 18

 ```
+*This script serves as a solid foundation.
+However, I highly recommend exploring [pyOBJExplorer](https://github.com/StefanJohnsen/pyOBJExplorer) for a more detailed examination of all the geometry data.*

 ## References
 The following sources have been utilized in the development of this Wavefront MTL parser.